joshhinds/joshhinds.github.io/seo-automation.md

 <h2 id="python-seo">Python for SEO </h2>

 * <a href="https://automatetheboringstuff.com">Automate the Boring Stuff with Python</a> By Al Sweigart <<-- Josh's Tip: General resource for learning Python
+* <a href="http://www.slideshare.net/bgoerler/bringing-the-fun-back-to-seo-with-python">Bringing the fun back to SEO with Python</a> (slideshare)

 <h2 id="seo-automation-tools">SEO Automation Tools</h2>